yihui/yihui.org/content/tinytex/faq.md

     You can use the command `tlmgr info --list --only-installed --data name,size` to obtain the sizes of all installed packages.
 If you have installed the R package **tinytex**, you can also use the function `tinytex::tl_sizes()`.
 For example, the size of the font package **lm** (Latin modern) is about 42MB!

-1. **I'm a Linux and R user, and I saw a message "TinyTeX was not successfully installed or configured" after I install TinyTeX via `tinytex::install_tinytex()` / RStudio says "No TeX distribution detected" / Pandoc says "pdflatex not found".
-What should I do?**

-    First, try to restart R or RStudio, and check if `tinytex:::is_tinytex()` is `TRUE` in R. If it is, you are all set, otherwise, run `list.files('~/bin')` and see if `tlmgr` is there.
-If it is, you need to make sure `$HOME/bin` is in your `PATH` variable (which should be, according to [this StackExchange answer](https://unix.stackexchange.com/a/215717)).
-If it is not, you need to add it in the file `~/.bash_profile` or `~/.profile`:

-    ```sh
-    export PATH="$HOME/bin:$PATH"
-    ```

-    If `tinytex:::is_tinytex()` is still `FALSE` after you restart R/RStudio, I don't have other ideas (you may try to [restart your system](https://github.com/yihui/tinytex/issues/16) and see if you have better luck), and you will have to install TinyTeX using the method in FAQ 7.

-1. **I'm an R package developer.
-Are the default LaTeX packages included in TinyTeX enough for me to develop an R package?**

-    No, you need a few more, mainly because `R CMD check` needs to build manuals to PDF.
-You can install these packages through either the command line:

-    ```sh
-    tlmgr install "inconsolata" "times" "tex" "helvetic" "dvips"
-    ```

-    or via the R function:

-    ```r
-    tinytex::tlmgr_install(c(
-      'inconsolata', 'times', 'tex', 'helvetic', 'dvips'
-    ))
-    ```

-    Another important thing to do is add R's texmf tree to TeX Live.
-This is not easy to explain, but I have provided a function `tinytex::r_texmf()` to do it.
-Just do it (unless you installed TinyTeX via `tinytex::install_tinytex()`, which automatically does this).
-See the help page `?tinytex::r_texmf` if you are curious about the technical details.

-    Although it is irrelevant to TinyTeX, you may also need to install [**texinfo**](https://www.gnu.org/software/texinfo/) (not a LaTeX package), since `R CMD check` may also require it.
-For macOS users, if you installed R from CRAN, **texinfo** is usually included, otherwise you can install it via Homebrew: `brew install texinfo`.

 1. **I'm a Linux system admin.
 How can I install TinyTeX for all users of a system?**

     First, add two options `--admin --no-path` to the installation script: